 Rottweilers are one of the most popular dog breeds for guard and personal protection dogs.
 In fact, in the United States, Rottweilers are ranked eighth out of 195 registered purebred dog breeds in terms of popularity.

 A well-bred, well-trained Rottweiler dog, whether male or female, will be able to differentiate between a friend and a foe and know how to respond appropriately.

 But some people believe that gender does matter when it comes to how well a Rottweiler will serve you as a guard dog.

-In this article, we take a close look at both camps and the pros and cons of choosing a female Rottweiler for your guard dog.
+In this article, we look closely at both camps and the pros and cons of choosing a female Rottweiler for your guard dog.
 Do female Rottweilers make good guard dogs?
 Let’s find out now!

 What Is the Difference Between Female and Male Rottweiler Dogs?

-The first and most obvious difference between the female and male Rottweiler dog that most people notice is in terms of size.
+The first and most obvious difference between the female and male Rottweiler dogs that most people notice is in terms of size.